dslab-epfl/svshi/svshi/documentation/documentation.md

 ###### 4.3.3.1.2 CrossHair

 CrossHair [[8]](#8) is a Python library that allows to analyse a Python program.
 It is based on the idea developed by Bruni et Al. in their paper [[9]](#9).
 They propose a way of implementing symbolic execution engines with few code by using the actual runtime engine of the language.
 In a nutshell, the main idea is to leverage primitive operation dispatching to implement proxy values that will be passed around in place of the concrete values (e.g., `int`, `bool`, ...).
-Python implements everything as method calls: for example, `a + b` becomes `a.__add__(b)` so it is possible to "hijack" this method dispatching to replace primitive types by proxies.
+Python implements everything as method calls: for example, `a + b` becomes `a.__add__(b)` so it is possible to "hijack" this method dispatching to replace primitive types with proxies.
 Doing so, it becomes possible to execute a function passing these proxy values instead of concrete values as arguments and record how these values are used.

 Then, the engine can construct path constraints and path conditions for the program and use a SMT solver to explore paths and find counterexamples.

-CrossHair proposes different "mode" of executions: `check`, `cover`, `diffbehavior` and `watch`. `watch` is an interactive version of `check` that runs in a terminal while one is coding in her favorite editor and gives live feedback and information every time she saves the file.
+CrossHair proposes different "mode" of executions: `check`, `cover`, `diffbehavior` and `watch`.
+`watch` is simply an interactive version of `check` that runs in a terminal while one is coding in her favorite editor and gives live feedback and information every time she saves the file.

 We present each mode, starting with `diffbehavior` and `cover` that we do not use for SVSHI and then `cover` that is indeed useful for us.